30 of the best things to do this winter

 icon

-In the late 1800s, Maleny was a hub of dairy production, with small farmers and creameries dotting the countryside.
-Maleny's first cheese factory was established in 190[KR1] , and today, Maleny and cheese go hand-in-hand.
-Taste your way through some of the best with visits to Maleny Cheese and Maleny Food Co.
+Since as far back as the late 1800s, Maleny has been a hub of dairy production with small farmers and creameries dotting the countryside.
+Today, Maleny remains a hotspot for all things cheese: taste your way through some of the best in the business with visits to Maleny Cheese and Maleny Food Co.

-No trip to the Sunshine Coast is complete without a visit to some of our local distilleries, including Sunshine and Sons who craft their gin using a blend of locally sourced botanicals like lemon myrtle and finger lime.
-BeachTree Distilling Co whose Organic Koala Gin won gold in the 2022 World Gin Awards.
+No trip to the Sunshine Coast is complete without a visit to some of our local distilleries, including Sunshine and Sons in Woombye (Nambour region).
+The crew here craft their gin using a blend of locally sourced botanicals like lemon myrtle and finger lime, and recently scooped the title of World's Best (Botanical Vodka category) at the World Vodka Awards.
+Meanwhile, BeachTree Distilling Co in Caloundra took home World's Best Craft Producer at the 2024 Icons of Gin Awards.

 Brouhaha tasting paddle